Best cheap car insurance in Orlando for 2022

 -

-There are several reasons car insurance rates in Orlando are high.
+There are several potential reasons car insurance rates in Orlando are high.
 Florida has the sixth-highest rate of uninsured motorists in the country and faces significant weather hazards each year.
 Orlando is also a tourist hotspot, which increases the number of people on the roadways and the chance of accidents.
 In addition, insurance regulations and claims histories in the state contribute to higher insurance costs.

 -

-Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person